Be a part of a team dedicated to helping people build families!

 You can do this here at Fertility Centers of Illinois!

-We are currently hiring for a part time (14-16 hour per week), Diagnostic Medical Sonographer to help support the ultrasound department.
+We are currently hiring for a full-time, 35-40 hour per week, experienced Diagnostic Medical Sonographer to help support the ultrasound department.
 This position is required to provide coverage to all Illinois FCI clinics on an as needed basis.
+Start time is 6:30 am.

 This position is required to work two weekend days per month in River North.